 Ocean View is run according to the educational philosophy of Maria Montessori.
-As a medical doctor, she began her teaching career in 1907, working with physically and mentally handicapped children.
+As a medical doctor, she began her teaching career working with physically and mentally handicapped children.
 Her success in educating these pupils was so remarkable that it led her to question conventional methods of education for normal children, which she felt, restricted them from achieving their full potential.
+Montessori recognised that children should be fully stimulated from birth to six years in order to prepare the path for all later learning.
+She opened her first school, the ‘Casa dei Bambini” in Rome in 1907.

 Maria Montessori named the phase of the child’s life from birth to three, ‘The Spiritual Embryonic Phase’.
 She used this term to describe the process of development in which the new-born comes into the world and emerges into an individual.
 This is when the young child needs a very positive and nurturing environment, so the toddler group needs to provide a home away from home.